Fuchida/posts/color-auto-testing.md

 3. Add the `person.py` and `test_person.py` files to your environment
 4. Run `sniffer -x--rednose`

-You will end up with colored output when tests pass of fail and if you change the files, the tests will rerun automatically.
+You will end up with colored output when tests pass or fail and if you change the files, the tests will rerun automatically.